Our Jones Act Attorneys Can Determine If You Are A Seaman?

 - Fishing and shrimp boats

-In order to collect compensation under the Jones Act, an injured seaman must prove that their injuries were caused by negligence on the part of an employer, coworker or ship owner.
-As experienced Houston Jones Acts attorneys, we know the ins and outs of the Jones Act and other maritime laws.
+In order to collect compensation under the Jones Act, an injured seaman must prove that their injuries were caused by negligence on the part of an employer, coworker, or ship owner.
+As Jones Act attorneys, we know the ins and outs of the Jones Act and other maritime laws.
 We possess the expertise and knowledge to guide you through the process, gather the evidence needed to establish your claim, and negotiate the best compensation possible in your situation.